Félix V. Matos Rodríguez: Chancellor of CUNY

 On February 13, 2019, the City University of New York Board of Trustees voted to appoint Matos Rodríguez as the university's eighth Chancellor.
 Taking office on May 1, 2019, he became the first Latino to head the university in its 172-year history.
 Early in his tenure, Matos Rodriguez appointed several people of color to high-level positions in CUNY's central administration, including José Luis Cruz as executive vice chancellor and university provost and Hector Batista as executive vice chancellor and chief operating officer.

 Memberships and associations

 Matos Rodríguez became an Aspen Institute Ascend Fellow in 2015.
 He is a member of the Council on Foreign Relations, a member of the Governing Board of the Hispanic Association of Colleges and Universities and its chair for 2018–19, and the editorial board of Liberal Education, a publication of the Association of American Colleges and Universities (AAC&U).
+In 2023 Matos Rodríguez was elected to the American Academy of Arts & Sciences.